Phobos-developers/Phobos/docs/User-Interface.md

 ![placepreview](_static/images/placepreview.png)
 *Building placement preview using 50% translucency in [Rise of the East](https://www.moddb.com/mods/riseoftheeast)*

 - Building previews can now be enabled when placing a building for construction.
-This can be enabled on a global basis with `[AudioVisual]->PlacementPreview.Building` and then further customized for each building with `[SOMEBUILDING]->PlacementPreview`.
+This can be enabled on a global basis with `[AudioVisual]->PlacementPreview` and then further customized for each building with `[SOMEBUILDING]->PlacementPreview`.
 - The building placement grid *(place.shp)* translucency setting can be adjusted via `PlacementPreview.Grid.Translucent`.
 - If using the building's appropriate `Buildup` is not desired, customizations allow for you to choose the exact SHP and frame you'd prefer to show as preview through `PlacementPreview.Shape`, `PlacementPreview.ShapeFrame` and `PlacementPreview.Palette`
   - You can specify theater-specific palettes and shapes by putting three ~ marks to the theater specific part of the filename. ~~~ is replaced with the theater’s three-letter extension.